 Vertical photos were used for creating maps.
 Wide-angle lenses were used to capture large areas.
 The oblique and panoramic photos were used to distinguish relief in the landscape and to identify military structures.

 Mainly glass plate negatives were used and only sporadic roll film.
-The negatives were of different sizes and the print was usually the same size as the negative.
-Mosaics were composed from different negatives to represent a large area.
+The glass plates were of different sizes and the print was usually the same size as the original.
+Mosaics were composed from different images to represent a large area.

 Aerial stereo photography